n-califano/n-califano.github.io/_posts/2024-09-11-tryhackme-vulnversity-room.md

 **Question:** On the system, search for all SUID files.
 Which file stands out? **/bin/systemctl**
 **Question:** What is the root flag value?
-As for the user's flag the most logical course of action is to look in the /root folder
+As for bill's flag the most logical course of action is to look in the /root folder

 ```bash
 root@vulnuniversity:/# cd /root